home-assistant/developers.home-assistant/docs/network_discovery.md

 - When connecting to Bluetooth devices with `BleakClient`, always use the `BLEDevice` object instead of the `address` to avoid the client starting a scanner to find the `BLEDevice`.
 Call the `bluetooth.async_ble_device_from_address` API if you only have the `address`.

+- Call the `bluetooth.async_get_scanner` API to get a `BleakScanner` instance and pass it to your library.
+The returned scanner avoids the overhead of running multiple scanners, which is significant.
+Additionally, the wrapped scanner will continue functioning if the user changes the Bluetooth adapter settings.

 - Avoid reusing a `BleakClient` between connections since this will make connecting less reliable.

 - Fetch a new `BLEDevice` from the `bluetooth.async_ble_device_from_address` API each time a connection is made.
 Alternatively, register a callback with `bluetooth.async_register_callback` and replace a cached `BLEDevice` each time a callback is received.
 The details of a `BLEDevice` object may change due to a change in the active adapter or environment.